-- Keep both hands on the wheel. - Prior to descending the hill, shift into low range and release the accelerator to allow maximum engine braking.
+1. Keep both hands on the wheel.

+- Prior to descending the hill, shift into low range to allow maximum engine braking.
 Do not use four-wheel drive when descending a hill.
 Engine braking can cause the front wheels to slide reducing steering control.